Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Accurate accounting for stagnation requires not only recognition of the recurring charges for the management debt, but also accrual of the cost of ultimately dealing with the stagnation.

 The decision not to account for management debt does itself incur management debt, because it distorts the organization's view of its available resources.
 Does your organization have an accurate accounting of its resources?
-First in this series Go to top Top Next issue: The Politics of the Critical Path: II Next Issue
+Management Debt: I First issue in this series Go to top Top Next issue: The Politics of the Critical Path: II Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!